tumaer/SciML/lecture/cc-4-rnn.md

 # Recurrent Models

-While CNNs, and MLPs are excellent neural networkc architectures for **spatial** relations, they yet struggle with the modeling of **temporal** relations which they are incapable of modeling.
+While CNNs, and MLPs are excellent neural networkc architectures for **spatial** relations, they yet struggle with the modeling of **temporal** relations which they are incapable of modeling in their default configuration.
 For this task there exist a number of specialized architectures most notably:

 1. [Recurrent Neural Networks](https://www.cs.utoronto.ca/~ilya/pubs/ilya_sutskever_phd_thesis.pdf)
 2. [Long Short-term Memory (LSTM) networks](https://direct.mit.edu/neco/article-abstract/9/8/1735/6109/Long-Short-Term-Memory?redirectedFrom=fulltext)